-This Sweet and Sour Chicken recipe is a family favorite, plus it's easy to make because you don't have to bread and fry the chicken first - it's all stir-fried up together and the taste is so good, you won't miss the breading one bit.
-And of course, that means this dish is low-fat and low-calorie, too.
+This sweet and sour chicken recipe is a family favorite and easy to make because you don't have to bread and fry the chicken first.
+It is all stir-fried up together and the taste is so good that you won't miss the breading one bit.
+And of course, that means this dish is low-fat and low-calorie too.

 Most restaurants color their sweet and sour dishes to get that deep red hue, but it's just as pretty made with cayenne pepper for both spice and coloring.
-Thai sweet and sour dishes are very close in taste to their Chinese counterpart, but with a few added ingredients, including a little chili.
+Thai sweet and sour dishes are very close in taste to their Chinese counterpart but have a few added ingredients, including a little chili.

 - 1/2 pound chicken breast (or thigh, cut into bite-size pieces)

 - 3 cloves garlic (minced)

 - 1 carrot (sliced)